 Between biology and history books, he found mythological beings, and he felt specially attracted to mermaids, due to obvious reasons.
 This idea slept in his mind for a very long time, until one day, he formally decided to create his own world.
 The illustration project was called “Hey Mermaid” and it started as a facebook fan page.

 After a couple of months, a friend encouraged him to start with a product line, so he began to produce some souvenirs, in order to get some money to support his project.

-Besides this, he was also concerned about sea pollution, and how the engine of his ideas (the sea) was degradating little by little because of excessive amounts of waste material in the water.
-There was also this need to create awareness, and through illustration, he found a voice.
+Besides this, he was also concerned about sea pollution, and how the engine of his ideas (the sea) was degrading little by little because of excessive amounts of waste material in the water.
+There was this need to create awareness, and through illustration he found a voice.

-Beginning 2016, our dreamer quit his job, took his sketch book, and started to work on the illustrations full time.
-It was not an easy road, but his dedication and commitment to this project, encouraged him to continue.
+Beginning 2016, our dreamer quit his job, took his sketch book and started to work on the illustrations full time.
+It’s not been an easy road since then, but his dedication and commitment to this project, encourages him to continue.

-Currently he manages his own author line of limited edition products under Nos Gusta el Mar, available at some Design and Art Boutiques, and in this web site.
-He also collaborates with brands and private clients, by creating visual artworks with marine themes, and promotes a small campaign called #nosgustaelmarsinplástico (we love the sea without plastic) or its english version #wedontbelieveinplastic
+Currently he manages his own author line of limited edition products available at some Design and Art Boutiques and in this web site.
+He also collaborates with brands and private clients by creating visual artworks and promotes a small campaign called #nosgustaelmarsinplástico (we love the sea without plastic) or its english version #wedontbelieveinplastic

 This guy we’ve been talking about is “The Captain”, and he continues navigating through imaginary seas, looking for adventures and telling stories through his drawings.